JonmarCorpuz/SecondBrain/AWS - S3.md

 S3 object lifecycle policies allow users to automate object related actions

+* Automates transition actions, which are actions used to define when the user should transition their objects to another storage class
+* Automates expiration actions, which are actions that define when objects expire and should be permanently deleted

 ## S3 Bucket

 An S3 Bucket is a public cloud storage container that's used to store, organize, and manage objects